|. . .|

 I began a lifetime of creating music at age 5 on the piano, leading me to compete in several Kiwanis competitions with minimal success.
 I picked up the guitar at age 12, and there began my quest to become a professional musician.
 I officially retired at age 19 and picked up my first guitar teaching job.

-After several years of teaching at music studios and playing guitar in various theatre productions, I landed the role as one of the two guitarists in the We Will Rock You musical in Toronto after auditioning for Queen's Brian May and Roger Taylor.
-The show entertained nearly a million people over its 2-year run, and it was the winner of the Dora award for best Toronto musical of 2007.
+After several years of teaching at music studios and playing guitar in various theatre productions (learning the book of Evita in three days was a definite highlight), I landed the role as one of the two guitarists in the We Will Rock You musical in Toronto after auditioning for Queen's Brian May and Roger Taylor.
+The show entertained nearly a million people over its 2-year run, and was the winner of the Dora Award for best Toronto musical of 2007.

-Around this time, the We Will Rock You band and I performed with Brian May and Roger Taylor on an episode of Canadian Idol, and we played on a version of Auld Lang Syne used for the 2008 New Year's celebration at Nathan Phillips Square in Toronto, both of which were broadcast on TV to a national audience.
+Around this time the We Will Rock You band and I performed with May and Taylor on an episode of Canadian Idol, and we played on a version of Auld Lang Syne used for the 2008 New Year's celebration at Nathan Phillips Square in Toronto, both of which were broadcast on TV to a national audience.

 In June 2009, I proudly dressed up as the North By Northeast (NXNE) mascot 'Sketchy' to officially launch the festivities, playing a government-certified guitar like no other bunny can.

 Classic Albums Live welcomed me into the company in 2011, a diverse pool of musicians dedicated to faithfully recreating some of the best music ever written, note for note, in theatres all around North America.
 My first show was Led Zeppelin IV, which required me to learn to play the mandolin as well as doubling on guitar and keyboards.
 I've done a few tours with them (including a date at the prestigious Massey Hall in Toronto), with the most recent one being for Rush's 2112 album in 2017.